 - Whether and what new energy related UE subscription information are to be defined, and whether and how to use the energy related UE subscription information.

 - Answer: Energy saving authorization information is added in UE subscription information, authorizing enforcement of energy related policies.
+Energy consumption threshold may also be included in subscription information to limit the maximum energy consumption.

 - Whether and what new energy related policies are to be defined, and how to perform energy related policy control, e.g. to determine, provision and enforce energy related policies.